celigo/lambda-integrator-extension/README.md

 ### Getting Started

-Given below are the complete steps to create an working AWS Lambda stack.
+Given below are the complete steps to create a working AWS Lambda stack.

 1. Create an [AWS account](http://aws.amazon.com/).
 As part of the sign-up validation procedure you will receive a phone call.
 3. Create an IAM Policy